Finding the right accounting software for your organization is one of the most crucial decisions you’ll make.But what is accounting software?

 Image via Sage Intacct

-Sage Intacct is among the most popular accounting and resource planning software applications on the market.
+Another top accouting platform for small businesses is Sage Intacct.
+This software is among the most popular accounting and resource planning software applications on the market.

 It has AI-based accounting capabilities and analytical and budgeting features that make your accounting process easy.